mozman/ezdxf/docs/source/options.rst

-Only a very limited set of group codes is valid in the XDATA section and AutoCAD is very picky about that. `Ezdxf` removes invalid XDATA group codes if this option is set to ``true``, but this needs processing time, which is wasted if you get your DXF files from trusted sources like AutoCAD or BricsCAD.
+Only a very limited set of group codes is valid in the XDATA section and AutoCAD is very picky about that. `Ezdxf` removes invalid XDATA group codes if this option is set to ``True``, but this needs processing time, which is wasted if you get your DXF files from trusted sources like AutoCAD or BricsCAD.

 Config file key: ``filter_invalid_xdata_group_codes``